Anti-Dumping Duty in the UK: What It Is and Which Products Are Affected

 Anti-dumping duty is an additional tariff imposed when goods are exported to the UK at a price below their "normal value" — typically defined as the price at which they are sold in the exporting country's domestic market.
 When foreign goods are sold at artificially low prices to undercut UK producers, the Trade Remedies Authority (TRA) can investigate and recommend anti-dumping measures.
 If confirmed, HMRC applies a specific additional duty rate on top of the standard UKGT rate.

-The purpose is to level the playing field for UK domestic producers against imports that are priced below cost or subsidised in ways that distort competition.
+The purpose is to protect UK producers from being undercut by imports priced below cost or subsidised in ways that distort competition.
 Anti-dumping measures are governed by WTO rules and are country- and product-specific — they don't apply to all imports of a product type, only to imports from the specific countries where dumping has been found.

 How the UK Sets Anti-Dumping Measures